• Menu

 Bert Kaufman

-The history of the Villa d’Este begins in the 16th century: offended at not having been elected pope, Cardinal Hippolyte d’Este decided to build in Tivoli a villa which would rival the most spectacular buildings of its time.
+The story of the Villa d’Este begins in the 16th century when Cardinal Ippolito d’Este, disgruntled at not being elected pope, decided to build a villa in Tivoli that would rival the most magnificent buildings of his time.

 💡 Practical information 💡